 Optimal First Aid – Independent First Aid Training Provider

 From July 2024 Optimal First Aid has chosen to deliver training and maintain quality assurance completely independently.
-This means that we will certify our First Aid at Work, Emergency First Aid at Work and Outdoor First Aid courses ourselves.
+This means that we will certify our First Aid at Work, and Outdoor First Aid courses ourselves.

 Due to the quality assurance systems, we have in place, Optimal First Aid Ltd are able to operate independently and certificate our own first aid courses.
 The systems and procedures we have in place are compliant with the assessment principles for first aid qualifications.